bionetslab/edge-preservation-similarity/README.md

 # Edge-Preservation-Similarity
 This git provides an exact and an approximated algorithm for computing the edge-preservation similarity between rooted, unordered, node-labeled trees.

+In order to be able to compute the edge-preservation-similarity or run any test first gurobi has to be installed.

 ## GUROBI